Combine files (binaries) in Power BI Desktop

 - The Combine binaries transform only worked for text or CSV files, and didn't work on other supported file formats such as Excel workbooks, JSON files, and others.

-Customers asked for more intuitive operation of the combine binaries operation, so the transform was enhanced.
+Customers asked for more intuitive operation of the combine binaries operation, so the transform was enhanced and renamed combine files.

-Power BI Desktop now handles the combine binaries more effectively.
-You start by selecting combine binaries, either from the Home ribbon tab in Query Editor, or from the column itself.
+Power BI Desktop now handles the combine files (binaries) more effectively.
+You start by selecting combine files, either from the Home ribbon tab in Query Editor, or from the column itself.

-The combine binaries transform now behaves as follows:
+The combine files transform now behaves as follows:

-- The combine binaries transform analyzes each input file, and determines the correct file format to use, such as text or Excel workbook or JSON file.
+- The combine files transform analyzes each input file, and determines the correct file format to use, such as text or Excel workbook or JSON file.

 The transform allows you to select a specific object from the first file, for example, an Excel workbook, to extract.

-The combine binaries then automatically does the following:
+The combine files then automatically performs the following queries:

 - Creates an example query that performs all the required extraction steps in a single file.